amycreates/amycreates.github.io/_recipes/recipe7.markdown

 # Quesadillas

 In its most basic form, a quesadilla is simply a grilled tortilla with melted cheese inside.
-It’s the Mexican grilled cheese, if you will, and you can add additional fillings if you’d like.
+You can add additional fillings if you’d like.

 <!--more-->